 The reality is that there is a lot more to laying bricks in the rain than putting on waterproof clothing and getting on with the job because this is a recipe for disaster.

 Laying Bricks During Winter

 Sure, in the UK, we don’t just get rain during the winter but that is when we get most of it.
 The approach to bricklaying should be the same regardless of the time of year.

 Additional or excess moisture can cause severe problems for bricks and mortar and that’s why it’s important to take a considered approach.
 The most obvious source of moisture comes in the form of rain.

 The main message here is to not lay bricks in the rain.

 If you lay bricks in the rain then first and foremost, you will be exposing all brickwork to water over a prolonged period of time.
-This means that there is an increased risk of leaching, while cement residues and efflorescence will rise and that can lead to a poor finish to the front facing bricks.
+This means that there is an increased risk of leaching, while cement residues and efflorescence will rise and that can lead to a poor finish to the front of facing bricks.

 When laying bricks, the mortar and bricks have to work together to ensure that they bond together but laying brick in the rain reduces the chances of this working correctly.
 When mortar becomes over-hydrated, a chemical process takes place and it can also lead to the mortar being unable to harden correctly and that could mean that it flushes out of the joints.

 As mentioned, the winter months are notoriously bad for long periods of rain and that means that it’s vital to ensure that the brickwork is protected adequately throughout.